Zoloft and PPHN: Understanding the Potential Causation

 Frequently Asked Questions

-Are there adequate warnings about Zoloft and PPHN?
+Are there adequate warnings about PPHN on Zoloft labels?

 Does submitting information create an attorney-client relationship?